 For example, right now we don’t offer SEO or Email Marketing, as we focus solely on Shopify builds.
 If we did, though, it will be much easier to do that with the “Blackbelt Commerce” brand than with a name that reflects only Shopify.

-In summary, I’ve had some great feedback so far, and I feel that the new name and branding reflects a more mature company which gives us more scope to grow.
+In summary, I’ve had some great feedback so far, and I feel that the new name and branding reflect a more mature company which gives us more scope to grow.

 Suggestions for Anyone Renaming their Company